The Residents

-The Residents are an American art collective and art rock band best known for their avant-garde music and multimedia works.
-Since their first official release, Meet the Residents (1974), they have released over 60 albums, numerous music videos and short films, three CD-ROM projects, and ten DVDs.
+The Residents are an American art collective, music and visual arts group best known for their avant-garde and multimedia works.
+Since their first official release, Santa Dog (1972) they have released over 60 albums, numerous music videos and short films, three CD-ROM projects, and ten DVDs over the course of over half a century.
 They have undertaken seven major world tours and scored multiple films.
 Pioneers in exploring the potential of CD-ROM and similar technologies, the Residents have won several awards for their multimedia projects.
 They founded Ralph Records, a record label focusing on avant-garde music, in 1972.

 Throughout the group's existence, the individual members have ostensibly attempted to work anonymously, preferring to have attention focused on their art.
 Much speculation and rumor has focused on this aspect of the group.
 In public, they appear silent and costumed, often wearing eyeball helmets, top hats and tails—a costume now recognized as their signature iconography.
 In 2017, Hardy Fox, long known to be associated with the Residents, identified himself as the band's co-founder and primary composer; he died in 2018.

+The Residents have remained active and have been regarded as one of the longest running bands in popular music history.

 History

 1965–1972: Origins and Residents Unincorporated

 The artists who became the Residents met in high school in Shreveport, Louisiana, in the early 1960s.
 Around 1965, they began making their first amateur home tape recordings and making art together with a number of friends.
-In 1966, intending to join the flourishing hippie movement, they headed west for San Francisco, but when their truck broke down in San Mateo, California they decided to remain there.
+In 1966, intending to join the flourishing hippie movement, they headed west for San Francisco, but when their truck broke down in San Mateo, California, they decided to remain there.

 While attempting to make a living, the group purchased crude recording equipment and began to refine their recording and editing skills, as well as photography, painting, and anything remotely to do with art that they could afford.
 The Residents have acknowledged the existence of at least two unreleased reel-to-reel items from this era, titled The Ballad of Stuffed Trigger and Rusty Coathangers for the Doctor.
-The Cryptic Corporation has confirmed that their archives contain many tapes dating back decades, but because they were recorded before the group officially became the Residents, the band does not consider them part of its discography.
+The Cryptic Corporation has confirmed that their archives contain many tapes dating back decades, but the band do not consider them part of its discography.